csinva/csinva.github.io/_notes/research_ovws/ovw_transformers.md

   - also test on slightly harder functions, like decision trees and 2-layer nets
   - Decision tree ([zhuang...gao, 2024](https://arxiv.org/abs/2402.03774)) - transformer can learn to algorithmically interpolate between CART and GOSDT
   - What Algorithms can Transformers Learn?
 A Study in Length Generalization ([zhou...bengio, nakkiran, 2023](https://arxiv.org/abs/2310.16028)) - Transformers tend to length generalize on a task if the task can be solved by a short RASP program which works for all input lengthsr
+    - Transformers Can Achieve Length Generalization But Not Robustly ([zhou...zhou, 2024](https://arxiv.org/abs/2402.09371))
   - Understanding In-Context Learning in Transformers and LLMs by Learning to Learn Discrete Functions ([bhattamishra...varun kanade, 2023](https://arxiv.org/abs/2310.03016)) - on boolean functions, transformers can learn to match optimal aglorithms for simple tasks but not on complex tasks
     - Transformers can learn to implement two distinct algorithms to solve a single task, and can adaptively select the more sample-efficient algorithm depending on the sequence of in-context examples
   - Limits of Transformer Language Models on Learning Algorithmic Compositions ([thomm...scholkopf, rahimi, 2024](https://arxiv.org/pdf/2402.05785.pdf))